Difference-in-Differences Estimation with Spatial Spillovers: Estimating Event Study Specifications with Spillovers

-Estimation of $\tau_{it}$ is the difference between the observed $Y_{it}$ and the unobserved outcome $Y_{it}(0, \vec{0})$ which we will estimate using observations with $D_{it} = 0$ and $h(\vec{D}, 0) = \vec{0}$.
+where $\Omega$ is a set of observations $(i, t)$.
+Estimation of $\tau_{it}$ is the difference between the observed $Y_{it}$ and the unobserved outcome $Y_{it}(0, \vec{0})$.
 Similar to the previous section, under assumption (\ref{assumption:local}) we define $S_{it}$ to be an indicator equal to one if in period $t$, unit $i$ is within $\bar{d}$ distance from the nearest treated unit.
-Following the procedure laid out in \citet{Gardner_2021}, I propose a modified version of the two-stage difference-in-differences estimator: